jsreport/docs/docs/scripts.md

 }
 ```

-Alternatively you can enable all modules using `extensions.scripts.allowedModules="*"`.
+Alternatively you can enable all modules using `extensions.scripts.allowedModules="*"` or using config `allowLocalFilesAccess=true`

 The following example uses popular [request](https://github.com/request/request) module to make a rest call and [sendgrid](https://github.com/sendgrid/sendgrid-nodejs) service to email the output service.